pikapods/docs.pikapods.com/apps/wordpress.md

 You can use the `WORDPRESS_CONFIG_EXTRA` env var in the *PikaPods* Control panel to pass additional settings to `wp-config.php`.
 E.g. to change the memory limit enter `define('WP_MEMORY_LIMIT', '256M');`. **Note that this setting can potentially break your site.** So if your pod fails to start or shows errors in the logs, try adjusting this setting first.

+## Reset Password

+You can reset your password using the database.
+Steps are like this:

+1. Enable the pod's [database access](/manage/database) feature
+2. Follow the [official WordPress docs](https://wordpress.org/documentation/article/reset-your-password/#through-phpmyadmin) to do the actual reset.
+Look for the `wp_users` table and then change the `user_pass` field of the user.

 ## Debugging

 For troubleshooting, WordPress debug mode offers detailed error messages.
 To activate: